Parental Rights: Why Now is the Time to Act

 Want of foresight, unwillingness to act when action would be simple and effective, lack of clear thinking, confusion of counsel until the emergency comes, until self-preservation strikes its jarring gong—these are the features which constitute the endless repetition of history.—Winston Churchill, speech, House of Commons, May 2, 1935.i

 There were early warning signs that homosexual “marriage” should be taken seriously.
 On May 27, 1993, the Supreme Court of Hawaii ruled that it was unconstitutional to deny marriage licenses to three same-sex couples.
 A voter initiative eventually trumped this decision, but at least by this date the battle was fully engaged.

-A friend in Congress recently told me that if the issue had been brought to the floor of the House 15-20 years ago, there is no doubt that a constitutional amendment to ban same-sex marriage would have passed.
-At this point, there is substantial doubt that such an amendment will ever pass.
+A friend in Congress recently told me that if the issue had been brought to the floor of the House 15–20 years ago, there is no doubt that a constitutional amendment to ban same-sex marriage would have passed.
+There is substantial doubt that such an amendment will ever pass at this point.

 The pro-family movement waited until Congress believed there was a real problem before attempting a constitutional solution, even though legal experts have been united for nearly a decade in saying that the only way to stop the courts' march toward homosexual marriage is with a federal constitutional amendment.
 By now, our opponents have gained so much strength in both law and culture that the prospects for the right solution are daunting at best.